Sony's 'The Interview' makes $18 million in opening weekend

-Sony Pictures (6758.T) said "The Interview" has earned more than $15 million in online sales and another $2.8 million in theaters, an impressive return made possible by the publicity surrounding the cyberattack blamed on North Korea.
+Sony Pictures said "The Interview" has earned more than $15 million (9.64 million pounds) in online sales and another $2.8 million in theatres, an impressive return made possible by the publicity surrounding the cyberattack blamed on North Korea.

 The studio said on Sunday the film had been purchased or rented online more than 2 million times on the four days through Saturday, making it Sony Pictures' No. 1 online movie of all time.